Honouring your story of cross-cultural ministry, or ministry in the home office, through reflection, retreat and debriefing

 This retreat is for you if you are…

-- back in Canada from overseas, longing for people to ask you about your time away and to be really interested in your story—all of it—your joys, your successes, your disappointments, your struggles
+- re-entering Canada from overseas, longing for people to ask you about your time away and to be really interested in your story—all of it—your joys, your successes, your disappointments, your struggles

-- wondering if life in your passport country will ever feel normal
+- wondering if life in your passport country will ever feel normal; feeling lost or confused in the process of re-entry.

 - feeling that you have so much more to process even after your debriefing with your member care worker